 A good wallet or card holder on the other hand, can quietly advertise your personality or status – and not by the bank notes or platinum card poking out from it.

 “Style is not just about your clothes, but your accessories too, and if you have a bulging wallet that distorts the lines of your clothes, it’s never a good look,” says Sarah Gilfillan, stylist and founder of men’s personal styling service SartoriaLab.
 “When choosing a new wallet, take time to make sure it has the right amount of pockets, including card, note and coin space.
 You could split the load and have a cardholder and a wallet so you can carry them in separate pockets.”

 It’s important to be smart with what you choose to carry your money in and, contrary to popular belief, if you shop with your wits about you, you might even have something left over to put in it.

 Alfred Dunhill was a leather apprentice for 15 years before he took over his father’s business and turned it into one of London’s premiere destinations for high-end menswear.
 That expertise endures more than 100 years later in wallets handmade from calf leather and treated to protect against abrasions and water damage.

-For old-school gentlemanly style, look out for the brand’s signature Cadogan range, with elegant textured leather finishes on variety of wallets and cardholders.
+For old-school gentlemanly style, look out for the brand’s signature Cadogan range, with elegant textured leather finishes on a variety of wallets and cardholders.